Seriell/Serie-Bot/README.md

 # Serie-Bot
-A Discord bot for my server.
-Do stuff with the source if you want I guess ¯\\_(ツ)_/¯<br />
+Publicly available bot for Discord (https://discordapp.com) Feel free to do whatever with the source code.

 You can invite the Public Bot with this link -> http://bot.seriel.pw <br />
 The Public Bot might not always be online, if you want the bot all the time for sure, please host it yourself.

 # Self-Hosting:

-To use it, rename `config.rb.example` to `config.rb` and add the required information.

-Some features may not work exactly as expected, but with time it will get better!
-# Requirements
+## Requirements
 - Ruby
 - bundler (`gem install bundler`)